0 hidden charges. 0 forex

 If you really want to know if you’re spending more than you earn, add up all your monthly expenses and compare them by the hour with your direct income.
 The easiest way to spend more than you earn is through credit cards.
 Before you know it, you’ll be paying bills till the middle of each month, overspending to compensate, and getting stuck in this loop.
 Forget planning investments, you’ll hardly have any savings if you overspend each month.

-3. Budget or nothing
+3. Budget or Nothing

 Having a budget doesn’t necessarily mean tallying up each expense of yours in a notebook and calculating your spending by the day.
 It could simply mean breaking down your budget into percentages, where you set aside a cluster for savings, one for wants, for needs, and for bills.
 You might not know the exact amount you’ll spend, but you’ll have a range of spending and your money will sit comfortably in that range.